ArnoldTumukunde/tss-tango/network/README.md

 `cargo test -- tests::communication_with_mdns --exact --nocapture` <br />

 ## Running a node
-Make sure you are in Tesseract folder.<br />
+Make sure you are in tango folder.<br />

 Running a node with default properties use:<br />
 `cargo run`<br />